mogtofu33/gitlab-ci-drupal/docs/advanced-usage.md

 - [Phpstan phpstan.neon](https://phpstan.org/config-reference)
 - [Phpmd phpmd.xml](https://phpmd.org/rules/index.html)

-#### Phpstan and autoloading
+#### Phpstan

+As a starting point to adapt Phpstan rules for your code, copy the `.gitlab-ci/phpstan.neon` file from this project to your `.gitlab-ci/`.

+##### Ignore errors

+To ignore some errors as false positive for Drupal, uncomment the `ignoreErrors:` part of the phpstan.neon file.

+Ignore errors that are not in your code will still trigger errors because of unmatched, uncomment `reportUnmatchedIgnoredErrors: false` to ignore unmatched ignored errors.

+##### Autoloading

 Phpstan autoloading is based on the project autoloading for Drupal.
 Contrib modules or themes folders are not included in the Phpstan analysis.
 Above level 5, this will trigger a lot of unknown type hint from Phpstan.

 To autoload contrib code, copy the `.gitlab-ci/phpstan.neon` file from this project to your `.gitlab-ci/` folder and add the parameter [autoload_directories or autoload_files](https://phpstan.org/config-reference#autoloading), with absolute path based on `/var/www/html/web` for example:

 ```yaml
 includes: